Chapter 16 Adilah: Animals and Laughter

 Harmony approached her with hands held out.
 She very gently touched Adilah’s elbows, bringing her to a breathless pause.

-“Adilah, no animal will kill you here, they no longer have the desire to kill other things in order to eat or protect.
+“Adilah, no animal will attack you here.
+They no longer need to kill other things in order to eat and protect themselves.
 It’s ok… It’s ok.”

 “It was a big one!”

-Soon enough Adilah was sunk deep into her favourite armchair, sipping gratefully from a hot cup of cocoa.
+Harmony led Adilah to her cabin, where she was soon sunk deep in her favourite armchair, gratefully sipping a hot cup of cocoa.
 “I have a question, Harmony, but it’s ok if you don’t know the answer.”

-“Sure thing, honey – what is it?” said Harmony, who was sitting next to her, knitting a huge quilt.
+“Sure thing, honey.
+Ask away,” said Harmony, who was sitting next to her, sewing a colourful quilt.

 “Animals.
-Why was it so many animals would kill and eat one another?
-And kill humans, too?
-Why was nature so violent if God made it all and God is only love?”
+Why was it that so many animals would kill and eat one another in the Previous Age?
+And some would kill humans too.
+Why was nature so violent if God made it all and God is love?”

-“Gosh, that is a big one, Addy!
-I will try and answer from my own thinking on this.
-Everything on the old earth was designed to ensure the increase of sentient beings.
-Papa wants relationship with as wide a variety of beings as possible.
-However, he knew that it was possible for a species to multiply beyond the ability of its habitat to support.
-Thus, he created predators to those species to keep the balance of nature in place.
-God knew that he would resurrect the essence in each creature with a conscience, so the design compromise that he had to make of allowing animals (and humans) to kill others was acceptable.
+“Gosh, that’s a big one, Addy!
+I’ll try and answer from what I’ve understood so far.
+Basically, everything in the Previous Age was designed to ensure the increase of sentient beings, as Papa wants to have a relationship with as wide a variety of beings as possible.
+However, it’s possible for a species to multiply beyond the ability of its habitat to support it, and that’s why he created predators to keep the balance of nature in place.
+He knew that he would resurrect the essence in each sentient creature, so that’s why he accepted this design compromise.
+Things are different on the New Earth, as populations don’t increase through reproduction any more, only resurrection.
+So God can ensure that the essential balance required in each ecosystem here is maintained, without the design compromise of animals killing each other.”

-“In Africa, we had to be so careful.
-Snakes, scorpions, spiders – they could all kill you!
-Why would God allow this?”
+“Where I come from, we had to be so careful.
+Snakes, scorpions, spiders – they could all kill you.”

 “I still don’t understand why death had to be in the process at all,” said Adilah thoughtfully.

-“On the old earth death was essential to prevent populations becoming out of balance.
-If new additions were added to a population without others being removed through death the local environment would quickly become overloaded.
-Death was a part of that stage in God’s overall plan.
-It is the transition from one Age to another.
-It looked very frightening from the perspective of a creature in the Previous Age.
-Most did not know what was beyond it or trust in the creator to hold them through the transition.
+“On the Old Earth, death was essential to preserve the balance of populations.
+Local environments would soon have become overloaded if numbers had increased without a corresponding decrease due to death.
+Death was an essential part of that stage in God’s overall plan.
+It also marked the transition from one age to another.
+It looked very frightening from the perspective of a creature in the Previous Age, as most hadn’t learnt to trust in their creator to hold them through the transition and they didn’t know what lay beyond it.
+Now, can I ask you something about your own experience?”

-“Of course,” said Adilah, smiling with her beautiful shy smile.
+“Yes,” replied Adilah, with her beautiful shy smile.

 Adilah thought for a moment.

-“Yes, so I think that Ruach, the Holy Spirit, the one you call ‘Friend’, helps every living thing in those final moments to let go.
-Most people will not recognise her, but she works with the whole being of the person or creature in those moments.
-Even those who die quickly or suddenly, she comforts during their transition.
+“Yes, Ruach, the Holy Spirit, the one you call ‘Friend’, helps every living being in those final moments to let go.
+Most people do not recognise her, but she works with each person and creature at those times.
+Even those who die suddenly and unexpectedly, she comforts during their transition.
+It seems our spirit leaves our bodies and is then re-homed in our resurrection bodies.
+We become whole again; mind, body and spirit.”

-“Not every individual creature.
-But the life force that was hosted by a particular body returns to Papa and it can be re-assigned.
-All life is of God.
+“Not every individual creature, but the life force that was hosted by a particular body returns to Papa and it can be re-assigned.
+All life comes from God.
 All life is Papa sharing consciousness with creation.”

 “So, creation is God?”

-“All creatures live and move and have their being in Papa God, they are each an embodiment of the divine life, not the totality of it.
+“All creatures live and move and have their being in God.
+They are each an embodiment of the divine life, but not the totality of it.
 Nothing exists apart from Papa.”

-“Is that why you and Jesus calls God Papa?”
+“Is that why you and Jesus call God ‘Papa’?”

 “These thoughts are so big!” gasped Adilah and laughed.

-“They are!” chuckled Harmony.
-“But everyone has Ages to explore them!”
+“They certainly are,” chuckled Harmony, “but everyone has ages to explore them.”

 *

-Evening was Adilah’s favourite time of day.
-Several of the women in the community would gather in one of the cabins to sing.
+Evenings, when several of the women in the community would gather in one of the cabins to sing, were Adilah’s favourite time of day.
 Communal singing was the warmest memory from her childhood.
-She loved the sound of the female voices singing in unison, and she took pride in her ability to harmonise.
+She loved the sound of female voices rising and falling in unison, and she took pride in her ability to harmonise.

-“This should be something I’m good at,” laughed Harmony one evening, “given my name.”
+“Given my name, this should be something I’m good at,” joked Harmony one evening.

 “This has begun to happen in our settlement, too,” Anne said to Harmony as they compared notes on an evening walk.
-“And what is apparent to me, is that the women are more easily able to access their full range of emotions because of it.”
+“And it seems to me that the women are more easily able to access their full range of emotions because of it.”